 SumUp Virtual Terminal has a simple layout, in line with all of SumUp’s no-fuss products.

-The virtual terminal costs nothing in monthly fees, but transactions are charged at 2.95% + 25p regardless of card type or sales volume.
-Although higher than some other virtual terminals’ rates, the lack of monthly costs could still mean it is the most economical solution for occasional phone payments.
+The virtual terminal costs nothing in monthly fees, but transactions cost 2.95% + 25p regardless of card type or sales volume.
+Although higher than some other virtual terminals’ rates, the lack of a monthly fee could still mean it is the most economical solution for occasional phone payments.

 SumUp merchants taking card payments through the Air or Solo card reader can benefit from keeping both face-to-face and phone payment transactions viewable in the same account, or exported to Excel for accounting purposes.